We Can't Afford Not to Care.

 The incorporation of ESG analysis into our investment process is not indicative of a change in our process, nor of style shift.
 Instead, our investment method remains exactly the same.
 As buy and hold investors, the quality of our long-term analysis and portfolio construction is instead augmented by the inclusion of additional ESG metrics.
 This, in turn, can help mitigate risk and lead to superior long-term performance, which, as those charged with growing your capital, is important to note is still of paramount importance.

 We believe Governance to be the most important of the three ESG pillars and is an aspect of our stewardship we pride ourselves on.
 Without proper foundations, the building habitually crashes to the ground, and companies with better management are invariably better placed to tackle more varied ‘E’ and ‘S’ related issues.
-Our investment process specifies that we invest in companies that are well managed with high standards of corporate governance and a sounds management team.
+Our investment process specifies that we invest in companies that are well managed with high standards of corporate governance and sound management teams.
+Slater Investments has policies in place to ensure that each company’s policies do not contradict our positions on responsible investment.
 We believe that strong governance aligns shareholder and management interests alike.
 As the adage goes, a rising tide lifts all boats.

 What is ESG Investing?

 Environmental, Social and Governance (ESG) Investing is an umbrella term for investments that seek both positive performance, but also to have a beneficial long-term impact on society, the environment and the performance of the business.
 We see ESG Investing to encompass the following elements:

 - Climate change – including physical risk and transition risk